The Philosophy of Beesauce

 When I was around 15 years old (around the same time I started smoking pot on a daily basis), I started to, like many potheads, start to play hackysack.
 If you know me though, you know that I take everything I do to the next level.
 I can’t just play hackysck, no, I have to … Continue reading The Philosophy of Beesauce – Why you should always train your weak side

 What “triggers” a flow state for you?
 Is it nature?
 Exercise?
 A specific activity like writing or a physical sport?
 Music?
 All of these stacked together at once?!
-If you want to get into flow states on a reliable and consistent basis, an important aspect of this is learning what gets you INTO flow in … Continue reading How I use “triggers” at work to improve focus, memory, and learning
+If you want to get into flow states on a reliable and consistent basis, an important aspect of this is learning what gets you INTO flow in … Continue reading How I use flow triggers at work to improve focus, memory, and learning

 Have you ever felt so focused and so immersed in an activity that you lose track of time, things are seemingly effortless, and you perform at your best?
 That feeling of being “in the zone”, “tapped in”, “in the pocket”, or simply “flowing?”
-If so, you have experienced what is called a “Flow State" A … Continue reading How to consistently and sustainably reverse engineer flow states for peak performance
+If so, you have experienced what is called a “Flow State" A … Continue reading How to reverse engineer flow states for peak performance

 There will always be excuses to fall back on (if you allow them to)